*Please prepare a license ID and password for the license administrator.

 Magnetization Material Determined from Demagnetization Data

 Since the demagnetization characteristics after magnetization also depend on the temperature, prepare a characteristic table based on the applied magnetic field during magnetization and the temperature to be used after magnetization.
-Since the applied magnetic field is not uniform in the magnet, each element has different demagnetization characteristics.
+As the applied magnetic field is not uniform in the magnet, each element has different demagnetization characteristics.

 Fig. 1 shows the table of applied magnetic field-temperature-demagnetization characteristics.